Identification of Non-Hazardous Secondary Materials That Are Solid Waste

 - Units that burn non-hazardous secondary materials that are solid waste under RCRA would be subject to the section 129 CAA requirements (see details on CAA requirements).

-EPA has re-examined the 2011 NHSM final rule and finalized certain amendments and clarifications to the 40 CFR part 241 regulations for which the agency received new information.
-EPA has also finalized targeted revisions that are appropriate in order to allow implementation of the rule as originally intended.
+EPA re-examined the 2011 NHSM final rule and finalized certain amendments and clarifications to the 40 CFR part 241 regulations for which the agency received new information, as well as targeted revisions that are appropriate in order to allow implementation of the rule as originally intended.
+Those amendments included a list of NHSMs determined to be categorical non-wastes.
 These rules are now in effect.
+EPA also issued a proposed rule to add additional NHSMs to that list.

 Revisions - Final Rule (February 7, 2013)The Commercial and Industrial Solid Waste Incineration (CISWI) Units: Reconsideration and Proposed Amendments; Non-Hazardous Secondary Materials that are a Solid Waste: Final Rule (PDF) (103 pp, 1.28 mb)| Additional Information